Student Life Resources

 We believe that intellectual discourse in all forms is essential to the University; as such it is vital that we give all perspectives a place to be expressed.

-Only students in good academic and disciplinary standing are eligible to participate in student organizations, study away from Columbia, study abroad, and serve as officers on the General Studies Student Council (GSSC).
-In addition, each student organization or group may have its own set of policies pertaining to minimum academic requirements for participation in that organization.
+Only students in good academic and disciplinary standing are eligible to participate in and serve on the board of student organizations and student groups, study away from Columbia, study abroad, and participate in student leadership roles at the school.
+In addition, each student organization, or leadership role may have its own set of policies pertaining to minimum academic requirements for participation in that organization or position

-To be considered in good academic standing, undergraduates must maintain semester and cumulative grade-point averages of 2.0 or higher (including unofficial withdrawals (UW) or unauthorized incompletes), incur no failing grades, and make satisfactory academic progress.
-Students with multiple withdrawals, who are placed on academic or disciplinary probation, or required to withdraw for either academic or disciplinary reasons, are not considered to be in good standing.
+To be considered in good academic standing, students must maintain semester and cumulative grade-point averages of 3.25 or higher (including unofficial withdrawals (UW) or unauthorized incompletes,) incur no failing grades, and make satisfactory academic progress.
+Students with multiple withdrawals, who are placed on academic or disciplinary probation, or who are required to withdraw for either academic or disciplinary reasons, are not considered to be in good standing.

 The GS Student Life Office provides the opportunity for GS students to request subsidized tickets to events throughout the school year, sponsored by both recognized Student Groups and the Student Life office, in order support those with financial need.